What Is Teletherapy?

 If you use insurance for your session (either directly or through out of network reimbursements), please note that all major insurance providers in California have agreed to authorize teletherapy during this period.
 However, in the rare case that your insurance plan does not cover teletherapy services (we all know how annoying insurance companies can be), you will ultimately be financially responsible for your session fees.

-Cottonwood Psychology Center is proud to offer online therapy services to clients in Anaheim, Yorba Linda, Villa Park, Placentia, Orange and surrounding areas.
+Cottonwood Psychology Center is proud to offer in-office & online cognitive-behavioral and strengths-based therapy in Anaheim, Yorba Linda, Villa Park, Tustin, Santa Ana, Irvine, Orange and surrounding areas.